President & CEO

 Mr. Gillette is an active supporter of America’s Veterans and regularly pursues projects to honor and recognize their sacrifices.
 Efforts include co-producing several documentaries, membership on the Advisory Committee of the Detroit Historical Society, and support of the Yankee Air Museum and the Detroit Arsenal of Democracy Museum.
 Mr. Gillette currently resides in Bonita Springs, Florida.

 Chief Operating Officer

 In 1997, Mr. Gillette joined American House Senior Living Communities as an assistant manager.
 Today serves as the company’s chief operating officer.
-He oversees the operations of 38 American House communities in Michigan, maintaining a resident occupancy rate of above 90 percent.
+He oversees the operations of more than 50 American House communities in Michigan, maintaining a resident occupancy rate of above 90 percent.